-The 2020 Eifel Grand Prix took place on the weekend of 9th – 11th October 2020, and saw Racing Point’s Lance Stroll step away from his RP20 for the weekend car due to an illness that he suffered on the Friday night.
+The 2020 Eifel Grand Prix took place on the weekend of 9th – 11th October 2020, and saw Racing Point’s Lance Stroll step away from his RP20 car for the weekend due to an illness that he suffered on the Friday night.

-He had spoken to Racing Point’s team principal – Otmar Szafnauer – and explained that he didn’t feel well enough to drive, which is when Nico Hulkenberg received a phone call.
+He had spoken to Racing Point’s team principal – Otmar Szafnauer – and explained that he didn’t feel well enough to drive, which is when Hulkenberg received the phone call asking him to drive.

 This morning, Lance Stroll explained exactly what happened during the weekend, and how his ‘illness’ turned out to be COVID-19.

 “To fill you in on what happened, I arrived at the Nürburgring after testing negative in the normal pre-race tests,” explained Stroll in a Twitter post.
 “On Saturday morning I started to feel unwell and woke up with an upset stomach.
 I followed the FIA protocol and self-isolated in my motorhome, and did not re-enter the paddock.”

 “I was unfit to race, so I flew home early Sunday morning.
 As I was still feeling under the weather, I took a COVID test on Sunday evening.
 The next day; the results came back positive, so I stayed at home self-isolating for 10 days.
 Luckily my symptoms were pretty mild.”

 Formula One fans have questioned the FIA for their protocol for COVID-19 after reading that Stroll caught a plane home on Sunday morning.